nordseele/nordhat/hardware/notes.md

 ## Screen protection

-It is recommended to use a screen protection made of Perspex/ plexyglas.
+It is recommended to use a screen protection made of Perspex/ plexiglas.
 Less than 1mm thick.
 It is placed between the top panel and the display.
 Use double sided adhesive tape to attach it.
 I used a small photo frame from Ikea from which I cut the plexiglas to size, cheapest solution, less than 2 euros.
 The dimensions should be 4cm x 7cm maximum.

 ## Spacers / standoff